The annual Arran Bird Report is a

 "must" for anyone interested in the birds of Arran.

-This latest version of the annual report is available from shops and other outlets throughout the island, priced £5.00 or directly from from the distribution organisers for the Arran Natural History Society at firstname.lastname@example.org
+This special version of the annual report is available from these outlets priced £5.00.
+With over 110 pages this is exceptionally good value.
+It is also available directly from the distribution organisers for the Arran Natural History Society priced £5.00 plus £1.50 p&p at firstname.lastname@example.org

 These Arran Bird Reports published by the Arran Natural History Society are each available as a pdf download.

 Click the image of the front cover to down load the text part of the report for that year.
 It does not include any of the coloured photographs used in the printed version.

 In 1980, Maggie H. Dunn produced the first bird report for the Arran Natural History Society.
 There has been a bird report every year since then.
 The complete collection of annual reports is available for access from the archivists at the Isle of Arran Heritage Museum.